 In toxicity studies in dogs at doses >600 mg/kg/day, there was some evidence of prolongation of the QTc interval (safety margin of 1.3-fold to 2.2-fold for artemether using calculated free Cmax), at higher doses than intended for use in man.
 In vitro hERG assays showed a safety margin of >100 for artemether and dihydroartemisinin.
-The hERG IC50 was 8.1 μ M for lumefantrine and 5.5 μ M for its desbutyl metabolite.
+The hERG IC ${50}$ was 8.1 $\mu$ M for lumefantrine and 5.5 $\mu$ M for its desbutyl metabolite.

 Based on the available non-clinical data, a potential for QTc prolongation in the human cannot be discounted.
+For effects in the human see sections 4.3, 4.4 and 5.1.

-6.Pharmaceutical Particulars
+6. Pharmaceutical Particulars